LuoGroup2023/CrossDNA/README.md

 - [x] Source Code and Pretrained Weights on transformers.
 ---

+## Update
+- **2026-04-15**: The new version of CrossDNA is available in the `crossdnav2` branch.Under the same parameter setting and without changing the CrossDNA architecture, we further optimized the training process by making more efficient use of intermediate variables and improving memory utilization.
+These changes substantially reduced memory pressure and redundant computation during training, leading to more stable optimization and better downstream performance of CrossDNA.

 <h2>1 Quick start</h2>

 <h3>1.1 Clone the repo and cd CrossDNA/crossdna.</h3>